Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models

-The quantitative results in Table \ref{tab:vbench_final_highlight_zjs} validate our method's superiority.
-On the Wan1.3B model, \ours achieves the highest \textbf{Total Score} (80.93), outperforming all baselines.
-Notably, it surpasses recent strong competitors like CFG++ and CFG-Zero, while significantly outperforming methods like APG, which struggles with overall quality.

-We further conduct experiments on the larger Wan14b model, demonstrating significant improvements compared to CFG.
+The quantitative comparisons are presented in Table \ref{tab:vbench_final_highlight_zjs}.
+On the Wan-1.3B model, \ours achieves the highest \textbf{Total Score} (80.93), outperforming all baselines.
+We further conduct experiments on the larger Wan-14B model, demonstrating significant improvements compared to CFG.

-\paragraph{Qualitative Evaluation.} As visually demonstrated in Figure \ref{fig:t2v_qualify}, our method generates videos with substantially improved quality and coherence.
+The quantitative comparisons are presented in Figure \ref{fig:t2v_qualify}.
+Our method generates videos with substantially improved quality and coherence.
 The examples highlight that \ours{} effectively addresses two critical failures of original CFG: the loss of physical plausibility in object motion and the inability to adhere to complex, compositional prompts.
 Consequently, our approach yields videos that are not only more physically realistic but also demonstrate superior prompt coherence, faithfully realizing the user's creative intent.

-\paragraph{User Study.} We performed user study for both T2I and T2V generation.
+We further perform user study for both T2I and T2V generation.
 Our method is significantly preferred over all baselines in terms of both visual quality and prompt alignment.
-Full details are presented in Appendix B.
+Full details are presented in Appendix \ref{supp:user}.